nswmesh/nswmesh_wiki/docs/meshcore/sydney-meshcore.md

 **3. Sync the Clock and configure repeater**

-Repeaters default to a clock time of 15 May 2024 unless connected to a computer or GPS.
+Repeaters default to a clock time of 15 May 2024 on every reboot unless connected to a computer or GPS.
 This causes:
 - Adverts not being heard
 - Node appearing at bottom of contact list (when sorted by Last Heard)